-Proposals may either implement a portion of a watershed plan or a complete plan.
+Proposals may implement a portion of or a complete a watershed plan.
 Proposals should have a limited watershed size to provide a workable focus area.
 Most accepted proposals cover a reasonable geographic scope of one to four 12-digit Hydrologic Unit Codes (HUCs).
-All projects are designed to implement a reasonable number of structural Best Management Practices (BMPs) in a manner that leads to significant, measurable reduction in the nonpoint source pollutant load to a waterbody.
+All projects are designed to implement a reasonable number of structural best management practices (BMPs) in a manner that leads to significant, measurable reduction in the nonpoint source pollutant load to a waterbody.